George Chakiris: Later career

 Chakiris was top-billed in the vampire film Pale Blood (1990).
 On TV, he had a recurring role on the series Superboy as Professor Peterson from 1988 to 1990, and guest-starred on Human Target and the miniseries The Girls of Lido.

 On stage, he starred in a Long Beach Civic Light Opera production of The King and I in 1995.

+In 1992 Chakiris toured the UK in David Henry Wang's stage drama M Butterfly, loosely based on the real-life controversial - and alleged 'honey trap' - relationship between French diplomatic Bernard Boursicot and male Chinese opera singer Shi Pei Pu, which resulted in a trial in 1986.
+Chakiris later was said to have viewed it as his most fulfilling role since West Side Story.

 On March 23, 1998, on the 70th Academy Awards telecast, he appeared in the "Oscar's Family Album" segment, a historic gathering of 70 actors who have received both competitive and honorary awards seated onstage together.

 He has given occasional television interviews since then, but is mostly retired.
 His hobby of making sterling silver jewelry has turned into a new occupation, working as a jewelry designer for his own brand, George Chakiris Collections, consisting of handmade original sterling silver jewelry.

 In 2012, he presented a musical about veganism titled Loving the Silent Tears.

 In 2021, Chakiris appeared in the film Not to Forget (2021), which aims to raise awareness and funds for the fight against Alzheimer's disease.
 The movie, directed by Valerio Zanoli, stars Karen Grassle and five Academy Award winners: George Chakiris, Cloris Leachman, Louis Gossett Jr., Tatum O'Neal, and Olympia Dukakis.